LavanyaPrabhakar/JavaLesson/README.md

 How to upload code from Eclipse to GitHub remote repository  i.e., Code from IDE to GitHub:
-IDE New Folder to New Repository:
+IDE New Folder to New Repository:<br>
 Steps:
 1. Create New remote Repository
 2. Copy the URL of New remote Repository